 We need you!
 Some people may never notice the flowers in our worship spaces weekly, but most would notice if they were NOT there to adorn our altars!
 And at this time, we need your help!
 No prior experience is necessary and there is no right or wrong way to participate in this vibrant ministry.
 We work in teams of 2 or 3 members.
 If there are enough participants, a team may only arrange once every two months or less.
 Please consider being a part of the Flower Guild, to the glory of God and St. Paul’s Summerville!
 If interested, please contact Beth Szostak at firstname.lastname@example.org.

-The Clothing Closet is accepting donations of spring and summer clothing only, please.
+The Clothing Closet is accepting donations of winter clothing only, please.
 We also need bath towels.
 Please bring to Skardon Hall.
 Thank you!

 Rise Up and Build is our ongoing capital campaign to raise $4 million to update and restore this beautiful historic campus that God has given us.
 We desire to care for it well, to ensure that it is here for future generations of Jesus followers.
 But to maintain a campus as historic and vast as ours is costly, and we want everyone to have an opportunity to get involved and invest in the future of St. Paul’s.
 Click here to read the latest Letter to the Parish from Fr.
 Tripp about how we hope EVERYONE will contribute to this great endeavor – not equal gifts, but equal sacrifice – as we Rise Up and Build.
 Read more here.